GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 ```

 ## Car Park Type
-This function is designed to return all car parks of the type inputted, This allows users to choose the type of car park they want to use.
+This function is designed to return all car parks of the type inputted, this allows users to choose the type of car park they want to use.
 You can get a list of names of the car parks of the type chosen by using the GET method at the following URL:
 *http://galwaycarparks.ie/carpark/[type]*
 Where you replace [type] with the type of the car park you want (multistorey or pay/surface).